arph226/BAE305-SP25-Lab6/README.md

     - Use the code provided in the lab instructions and online in the Adruino Project Hub and upload it to the RedBoard.
 See Program 1 in the results for our code.
     - The program will read the distance from the ultrasonic sensor and send the value over serial communication to the computer.
 Test to make sure the serial monitor is reading values
 4. Test the Algorithm:
     - Use a ruler to measure the distance between the sensor and an object.
 Be sure to have the ruler at the same starting point each time.
-There will be a gap where the sensor ends and the ardino base, so account for this difference.
+There will be a gap between the sensor and the Arduino base, so account for this difference.
     - Observe the distance readings from the serial monitor.
     - Verify the accuracy and precision of the sensor by measuring the distance for various points (e.g., 5 cm, 10 cm, 20 cm, etc.) and compare the readings from the serial monitor with actual measurements.
 These results are shown in Table 1.
 5. Test the Precision